-Bhojpur, specially in the vicinity of the temple has lot of monkeys, so make sure not to carry any eatables in your hand.
+Bhojpur, especially in the vicinity of the temple has a lot of monkeys, so make sure not to carry any eatables in your hand.

 So this was all about this small but historically rich town.
-Bhojpur should definitely be in your list when traveling to Bhopal.
-Any of you who have been to this place do share your experience in the Comments !
+Bhojpur should definitely be on your list when traveling to Bhopal.
+Any of you who have been to this place do share your experience in the comments!

 PS: Not sharing all the pics so that the blog is not too long.
 I Will be sharing more pictures of the temple in the second part of this blog.

 Like it!
 Save it for later!

 61 thoughts on “Incomplete Architectural Marvel from 11th Century –Bhojpur, MadhyaPradesh”